A hazardous area is defined as a place where concentrations of flammable gases, vapours, or dusts occur.

 Table 3.2 Divisions of Hazardous Atmospheres

-IRDI nozzle receiver and protocol converter are certified for the European Union (ATEX) and North America (NEC).
-We are in the process of certifying the nozzle receiver and protocol converter for Japan.
+IRDI nozzle receiver and protocol converter are certified for the European Union (ATEX) and North America (NEC), Japan (TIIS) and Korea (KTL).

 Below are the certifications of each of our products.